Szhenger/see-compiler/README.md

 ## Description

-This is **SeeCompiler**, a modular C/C++ compiler that transforms a verified subset of the C Programming Language into a set of x86 Assembly Instructions....
+This is **SeeCompiler**, a modular C/C++ compiler that translates a verified subset of the C Programming Language into a sequence of x86 Assembly Instructions....

 ## Purpose